SkinDiseaseClassifications/skin_disease_classifications_apps/README.md

 3. Update the IP address in the .env file using the following command, replacing x.x.x.x with your IP address.

 > [!CAUTION]
-> Before running the application, ensure that the API is operational.
+> Before running the application, ensure that the API is running.
 If not, please follow the step-by-step instructions in the documentation [here](https://github.com/SkinDiseaseClassifications/skin_disease_classifications_api?tab=readme-ov-file#api-skin-disease-classifications).

 #### You can install the app on your device by running the following command in your terminal: